veandco/go-sdl2/README.md

 On __Other Operating Systems__, you will need to compile smpeg and SDL_mixer from source with the MP3 option enabled.
 You can find smpeg in the `external` directory of SDL_mixer.
 Refer to issue [#148](https://github.com/veandco/go-sdl2/issues/148) for instructions.

+_Note that there seems to be a problem with SDL_mixer 2.0.2 so you can also try to revert back to 2.0.1 and see if it solves your problem_

 __Does go-sdl2 support compiling on mobile platforms like Android and iOS?__
 For Android, see https://github.com/gen2brain/go-sdl2-android-example.